Buy Dips or Sell Spikes with Parabolic SAR

 Ways to Use the Parabolic SAR Trend Indicator

-There are two main ways to use the Parabolic SAR indicator, and the most known one is to apply the indicator on a reasonable time frame (from the hourly time frame and above) and trade with a short-term horizon based on the overall trend.
-In other words, scalp your way for short profits based on the bigger trend direction.
+There are two main ways to use the Parabolic SAR indicator, the best-known one being to apply the indicator on a reasonable timeframe (from the hourly timeframe and longer) and trade with a short-term horizon based on the overall trend.
+In other words, scalp your way for short profits based on the longer trend direction.
 The other way to use this indicator is to time the exit from a trade that was profitable.
-It doesn’t matter what was the logic behind that trade, as long as it is in profit.
-Being a profitable one, the next question that comes to mind is when to exit the trade in such a way that the trend is not being missed.
-This is where the Parabolic SAR comes into play as it allows traders to trail their stops for profitable trades, therefore, to time the exit.
+It doesn’t matter what the logic behind that trade was, as long as it ended in profit.
+Being a profitable one, the next question that comes to mind is when to exit the trade in such a way that the trend is not missed.
+This is where the Parabolic SAR comes into play, as it allows traders to trail their stops for profitable trades in order to time the exit.

-Using the indicator under this approach implies a trend is already in place and traders are looking to find out places to trade in the general direction of the overall trend.
-This means usually scalping when markets are correcting the overall trend with the purpose of realizing some profits on a short period of time.
+Using the indicator with this approach implies that a trend is already in place, and that traders are looking to identify places to trade in the general direction of the overall trend.
+This usually means scalping when markets are correcting the overall trend, with the purpose of realising some profits on a short timeframe.

-Identifying a trend can be made either using moving averages (like described in another article here at Forex Trading Academy, this can be done by using golden and death crosses) or simply using the very definition of a trend: a series of higher-lows/lower-highs that are not broken.
+Identifying a trend can be done using either moving averages (as described in another article here at Forex Trading Academy, this can be done by using golden and death crosses) or simply using the very definition of a trend: a series of higher lows/lower highs that is not broken.
 The next thing to do is to apply the Parabolic SAR indicator on the chart in order to see the underlying main trend.
-The chart below shows the EURUSD four hours’ time frame with the Parabolic SAR indicator being applied.
+The chart below shows the EUR/USD 4-hour timeframe with the Parabolic SAR indicator applied.

-Exiting a trade is as important as entering one as many times traders are exiting a trade only to find out that price starts moving even more aggressively in the right direction.
+Exiting a trade is as important as entering one, as traders often exit a trade only to find out that the price starts moving even more aggressively in the right direction.
 One way to avoid this is to trail your stops with the Parabolic SAR indicator.
-To do that, it is assumed that already there is a trade that is well into profits.
-This trade may have been taken considering some other indicators or trading theories and now the question is when to exit it.
-For that, the Parabolic SAR is applied on a lower time frame, ideally not lower than the hourly chart.
-If the trade is a long one, so the trend is a bullish one, the Parabolic SAR indicator will show the dots below the price.
-The idea behind trailing the stop is to raise it with each and every dot that is rising as well, as this means the overall price is still moving to the upside.
-By the time the dots are moving above price, is a signal that the trade should be closed.
-This way, the risk of a sudden trend reversal is overcome and if the Parabolic SAR dots are moving above the price it means the overall trend might end so it is safe to exit the trade.
-Even though it is considered to be a trend indicator, the Parabolic SAR is mainly used in addition to a trending environment.
+To do that, it is assumed that there is already a trade that is well into profit.
+This trade may have been taken by considering some other indicators or trading theories, and now the question is when to exit it.
+For that, the Parabolic SAR is applied on a shorter timeframe, ideally not shorter than the hourly chart.
+If the trade is a long one, meaning the trend is a bullish one, the Parabolic SAR indicator will show the dots below the price.
+The idea behind trailing the stop is to raise it with each and every dot that is also rising, as this means the overall price is still moving to the upside.
+When the dots move above the price, that is a signal that the trade should be closed.
+In this way, the risk of a sudden trend reversal is avoided, and if the Parabolic SAR dots move above the price it means the overall trend might end, so it is safe to exit the trade.
+Even though it is considered to be a trend indicator, the Parabolic SAR is mainly used as an extra tool in a trending environment.
 This doesn’t change the fact that it represents a valuable tool for profitable trading.